 The concept of a national garden in Singapore originated in 1822, when Sir Stamford Raffles, the founder of modern Singapore and an avid naturalist, established the first 'Botanical and Experimental Garden' at Fort Canning.
 An Agri-Horticultural Society founded and laid out the Gardens at their current location in 1859, following the English Landscape Movement style.

-The Gardens were quickly handed over to the British colonial government (in 1874), and a series of Kew-trained botanists helped the Gardens grow into an important botanical institute over the next few decades.
-Today, the Gardens are managed by the National Parks Board, a statutory board of the Singapore government.
+The gardens were quickly handed over to the British colonial government (in 1874), and a series of Kew-trained botanists helped them grow into an important botanical institute over the next few decades.
+Today, they are managed by the National Parks Board, a statutory board of the Singapore government.

-In the early years, the Gardens were instrumental in promoting agricultural development in Singapore and the region by collecting, growing, experimenting, and disseminating potentially beneficial plants.
-Beginning in 1928, the Gardens spearheaded orchid breeding and began its orchid hybridization program, aided by new in vitro techniques developed in its laboratories.
-In modern times, the Gardens have also played an important role in Singapore's Garden City program by regularly introducing plants of horticultural and botanical interest.
+In the early years, the gardens were instrumental in promoting agricultural development in Singapore and the region by collecting, growing, experimenting, and disseminating potentially beneficial plants.
+Beginning in 1928, they spearheaded orchid breeding and began its orchid hybridization program, aided by new in vitro techniques developed in its laboratories.
+In modern times, these gardens have also played an important role in Singapore's Garden City program by regularly introducing plants of horticultural and botanical interest.

-So, as the sun sets, the Gardens take on a magical ambiance, with soft lighting illuminating the lush foliage and pathways.
-The Symphony Stage, nestled amidst the greenery, becomes a focal point for cultural performances and events, providing a vibrant space for visitors to gather and enjoy the evening air.
-Are you ready to visit this charming place?
+So, as the sun sets, the gardens take on a magical ambiance, with soft lighting illuminating the foliage and pathways.
+The Symphony Stage, amidst the greenery, becomes a focal point for cultural performances and events, providing an amazing space for visitors to gather and enjoy the evening air.
 For more information visit the Singapore Botanic Gardens' website.

 Interested in other botanic gardens around the world?
 Then read on with the article 10 of the Best Botanical Gardens in the World.